Using Filter Action To Save Print Data in a Relational Database

 Solution: RPM Select

-The agency turned to RPM Elite's filter queue.
+The agency turned to RPM Elite's filter action.
 Filter processing in RPM provides the means to write print data to disk.
 Print jobs are sent to RPM from a mainframe system, then RPM saves the print data temporarily as a text file to a specified location on the server.
 The text file is then picked up by another process that imports the text block into the database.

 Systems and Setup